The following courses are highly recommended for all AIRR positions:

 Student Director (SD)/Recruitment & Retention Organizing Committee (RROC) Representative

 The Student Director will have oversight of AIRR’s programs and coordinators.
-They will work towards supporting and helping build cohesion and unity within AIRR, the SRRC, and the greater Native American/American Indian/Indigenous student community at UC Davis.
+They will work towards supporting and helping build cohesion and unity within AIRR, the SRRC, and student communities engaged in Native American, American Indian, Indigenous student community, culture, and advocacy at UC Davis.

 The Student Director will be responsible for:

-• Serving as a core member of the Powwow planning committee and/or Native Workgroup.
+Serving as SRRC representative on campus committees, such as the Powwow planning committee and/or Native Workgroup.

 The Recruitment and Retention Organizing Committee (RROC) is the decision-making body of the Student Recruitment & Retention Center.
 As a RROC representative, the Student Director forms part of this governing board and holds voting privileges.
 RROC has oversight for all SRRC finances, SRRC operations and recruitment/retention initiatives.
 Furthermore, RROC provides advocacy surrounding issues of educational equity.